jonisf87/fwk-plawrightBack/README.md

   - After `npm install`, run `npx playwright install` to download browser binaries.

-- **Registration, Login & Parallel User E2E Features:**
+- **Registration, Login, Parallel User & API E2E Features:**
-  - Feature files: `tests/features/registration.feature`, `tests/features/login.feature`, and `tests/features/parallelUsers.feature` cover registration, login, and parallel user flows, each with happy and negative scenarios.
+  - Feature files: `tests/features/registration.feature`, `tests/features/login.feature`, `tests/features/parallelUsers.feature`, and `tests/features/api.feature` cover registration, login, parallel user, and API flows, each with happy and negative scenarios.
-  - Page Objects: `tests/pages/RegistrationPage.ts`, `tests/pages/LoginPage.ts`, `tests/pages/PracticeFormPage.ts`, and `tests/pages/SortablePage.ts` encapsulate UI actions and selectors for each flow.
-All selectors are up to date with the latest demoqa.com HTML (e.g., registration uses `input#firstname[placeholder="First Name"]`, etc.).
+  - Page Objects: `tests/pages/RegistrationPage.ts`, `tests/pages/LoginPage.ts`, `tests/pages/PracticeFormPage.ts`, and `tests/pages/SortablePage.ts` encapsulate UI actions and selectors for each UI flow.
+API tests do not use POM.
-  - Step Definitions: `tests/steps/Registration.steps.ts`, `tests/steps/Login.steps.ts`, and `tests/steps/ParallelUsers.steps.ts` implement all steps, including credential reuse, robust error/modal detection, and API fallback.
+  - Step Definitions: `tests/steps/Registration.steps.ts`, `tests/steps/Login.steps.ts`, `tests/steps/ParallelUsers.steps.ts`, and `tests/steps/Api.steps.ts` implement all steps, including credential reuse, robust error/modal detection, API fallback, and API assertions.
 All code is now fully ESLint-compliant (no unused variables, no `any` types, no unused catch params).
   - Credentials are read from `tests/support/data.json` and support both `userName` and `username` keys for compatibility.
+API tokens and userIds are managed in the Cucumber world state.
   - Error/modal detection is robust, supporting multiple selectors, retries, and fallback to API if UI is blocked by CAPTCHA or overlays.
 CAPTCHA handling in registration is fully automated: if UI registration is blocked, the test falls back to API registration and asserts the correct error.
-  - All login, registration, and parallel user scenarios are now fully passing and resilient to UI interruptions.
+  - All login, registration, parallel user, and API scenarios are now fully passing and resilient to UI interruptions.
 Credentials are always stored in `/tests/support/data.json` after registration for reliable login reuse.

 - **ESLint setup and compliance:**
   - ESLint v9+ is configured with a flat config (`eslint.config.mjs`).